Mantabuan Island is the smallest island in Tun Sakaran Marine Park, with an area of ~10 hectares or 0.1km².

-Mantabuan Island is inhabited by a small, friendly community of Sea Gypsies (Bajau Laut), who live in houseboats called lepa-lepa or stilt houses built over coral reefs.
-It is not uncommon for visitors to be invited into their homes for a fresh coconut or two.
+Pulau Mantabuan is inhabited by a small, friendly community of Sea Gypsies (Bajau Laut), who live in houseboats or stilt houses built over coral reefs.
+Over here, it is not uncommon for visitors to be invited into their homes for a fresh coconut or two.

-The Malaysian army operates a military base on the island and if you’re lucky enough, you may get the chance to snap a photo inside the army outpost, complete with artillery and sandbags.
+The Malaysian army operates a military base on the island, and if you’re lucky, you may get the chance to snap a photo inside the army outpost that comes complete with artillery and sandbags.

-There are no bicycles, cars, or fancy commercial developments and visitors to the island are far and few in between.
+There are no motor vehicles or fancy commercial developments here, and visitors to the island are far and few in between.

-There is a small, friendly community of Bajau Laut living in Pulau Mantabuan.
+There is a small, friendly community of Bajau Laut living in and around Pulau Mantabuan.

 Mantabuan Island is in fact a sand cay formed from the eroded remains of surrounding coral reefs, with an elevation of about 1-2m above sea level.

 The islet is flat with a sandy beach running all the way round.